Skip to main content

 Running the Sensor using the Unified Sensor CLI

-Use this method to configure and run the SQL Server Database Sensor via Windows Task Scheduler (or an equivalent mechanism) instead of deploying and executing it through a CrowdStrike workflow.
+Use this method to configure and run the SQL Server Database Sensor via Windows Task Scheduler (or an equivalent mechanism) instead of deploying and executing through a CrowdStrike workflow.
 This approach is intended for environments where you manage execution directly on the Windows host.

 Authentication (gMSA only): The SQL Server Database Sensor supports Windows integrated authentication via a group Managed Service Account (gMSA).
-The Unified Sensor CLI must run under the gMSA security context
+The Unified Sensor CLI must run under the gMSA security context.

 Execution options:

-Recommended: Run the sensor as a Scheduled Task configured to run as the gMSA.
+• Recommended: Run the sensor as a Scheduled Task configured to run as the gMSA.

 Step 1: Create a Configuration File